The Prompt Engineering Framework for 2026: Signal-Theoretic Decomposition

 For any new prompt:

-1. Start with CONSTRAINTS (allocate 42% of your token budget here)
+1. Start with CONSTRAINTS (put 42% of your token budget here)

-2. Add FORMAT (26%, specify exactly what the output looks like)
+2. Add FORMAT (26%, say exactly what the output should look like)

-3. Fill CONTEXT and DATA (the facts the model needs)
+3. Fill in CONTEXT and DATA (the facts the model needs)

-4. Set PERSONA (one sentence defining the expert role)
+4. Set PERSONA (one sentence that defines the expert role)

-5. Write TASK last (by now it is often just one sentence)
+5. Write TASK last (by this point it is usually just one sentence)

-Or use the free sinc-LLM transformer to auto-decompose any raw prompt.
-I published the source code on GitHub.
+You can also use the free sinc-LLM transformer to break down any raw prompt automatically.
+I put the source code on GitHub.

 The Bigger Question

 The framework is six bands, three weight tiers, two ratios.
-Apply it on every prompt before you ship to production.
-Decompose.
-Measure.
-Iterate.
+Apply it to every prompt before you ship.
+Break the prompt down.
+Measure each band.
+Fix what is missing.

 Running the framework on your own prompts is the easy part.
-The hard part is asking your AI vendor whether they run something like it on yours, whether they version their prompt templates, whether they have a documented rollback procedure when a model update changes behavior.
-Most ship demos and call them deployments.
+The hard part is asking your AI vendor whether they do the same for your prompts, whether they version their prompt templates, and whether they have a clear rollback plan when a model update changes behavior.
+Most vendors ship demos and call them deployments.

 // Free · 10-Point Audit